 He left a note.

-Sergeant C. will take care of my last desires in my Will.
+Sergeant C. will take care of my final desires in my Will.

 He left me a letter with a thousand dollars.

 Half my money to the Old Soldier home.